nihat99/rl-swarm-contracts/README.md

 - Deploy the SwarmCoordinator contract
 - Register mock peers
 - Add bootnode entries
-- Set up test rounds and winners
+- Submit winners and rewards
-- Display contract address and leaderboard
+- Display leaderboard

 You can now interact with the contract at the address printed in the deployment output.